mbbu/Bioinformatics-Unit-Training/2023_Trainings/Data_Capentries.md

 Genomics Workshop
 ---

+In this training we used Data Capentries materials that can be accessed via this [link](https://datacarpentry.org/genomics-workshop/)

 | Episodes                                       | Lessons                                     | Instructor  | Helper   |
 |-----------------------------------------------|---------------------------------------------|-------------|----------|
 | Project organization & management (Aug 14th)   | Setup                                       | Parcelli    | Parcelli |